Sławomir Ratajski

 Sławomir Ratajski (born 1955 in Warsaw) is a Polish painter and diplomat.

-Life and career

-Sławomir Ratajski (born 1955 in Warsaw) – Polish artist, diplomat, professor, lecturer at Warsaw’s Academy of Fine Arts (ASP), son of eminent cartographer Lech Ratajski.
+He is an artist, diplomat, professor, lecturer at Warsaw’s Academy of Fine Arts (ASP), son of eminent cartographer Lech Ratajski.

 Completed his studies at the Graphic Arts Department of Warsaw’s Academy of Fine Arts (ASP) under professors Halina Chrzostowska and Jerzy Tchórzewski.

 Taught at the ASP from 1987, initially ran a painting and drawing studio within the Graphic Arts Department.
 Presently head of the General Visual and Applied Arts Chair of the Media Art Department.
 Obtained a doctorate and qualified as assistant professor in 1996.
 On April 1, 2011 nominated professor of Fines Arts by Polish president Bronisław Komorowski.

 Style

 On completion of his studies produced a dynamic and symbolic painting style in the New Expression style, simultaneously a member of the independent artistic movement of the martial law period – all at once avoiding summarily journalistic.
 Gradually, with time, limited the symbolic narrative of his paintings in favour of more abstract forms, whilst not abandoning the expressionist textured effect.

 Organised international artistic symposia during 1990-1994 attracting artists from Poland, Spain, Greece and Germany.
 Executive Committee member of the Independent Solidarity Trade Union branch at the Academy of Fine Arts in Warsaw, and its chairman from 1990.